Malachi Chapter 4

 :

-4:6 And he shall return the heart of the fathers to the sons, and the heart of the sons to their fathers, lest I come and strike the earth with complete destruction.
+4:6 And he will return [to God] the hearts of the fathers to the sons, and the heart of the sons to their fathers, otherwise I will come and strike the earth with complete destruction.

 Leave a Reply